 I’ve tried to explain why a paid plan and not a one-time fee is the right pricing model for Simplify but I’ve always glossed over the details afraid to bore you to death.
 This post is going to dive into those details.

-“Just an extension that makes Gmail look prettier”
+Simplify is much more than “Just an extension that makes Gmail look prettier”

 Setting aside that Simplify does a lot more than “make Gmail look prettier,” I have sympathy for those who ask why a paid plan is needed instead of a one-time fee.